apajtok/Capstone-Project/Capstone Project/model_card.md

 * **Hybrid CNN-LSTM Accuracy:** `0.9800`

 All models achieved very high accuracy on the test dataset.
 The Random Forest and the basic Neural Network models showed perfect or near-perfect accuracy in this initial evaluation, while the deep learning models (CNN, RNN, and Hybrid) also performed very well, with accuracies above 0.98.

+## Limitations

+Outline the limitations of your model.

+## Trade-offs

+Outline any trade-offs of your model, such as any circumstances where the model exhibits performance issues.